What Color Lens is Best for Ski Goggles? (Best Tint For The Conditions)

 Blue, Green, or Purple

-The darker lens colors are usually great for sunny and bluebird skiing.
-Because the dark colors naturally have lower VTL ratings, they will keep your eyes protected from a large amount of sunlight and snow glare.
+The ski goggle's darker lens colors are usually great for sunny and bluebird skiing.
+Because dark colors naturally have lower VTL ratings, they will keep your eyes protected from a large amount of sunlight and snow glare.

 These darker colors are definitely what you want if you are planning to encounter lots of sunlight and snow glare.
 Just be sure you do not choose a pair that is too dark for your liking, even in bright sunlight.